A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Conclusion and outlook

 Next up is the extension of the existing reconstruction algorithm to clustering to ensure better cross-checking and a straightforward extension to multiple sources.
-The most recent and promising methods are introduced in the review article of \cite{PEPTReview}.
-However, extension to multiple sources can also be achieved by extending the Likelihood-fit, which was introduced and tested in \cite{oppotsch2023simulation}.
+The most recent and promising methods are introduced in the review article by \cite{PEPTReview}.
+However, extension to multiple sources can also be achieved by extending the likelihood fit, which was introduced and tested in \cite{oppotsch2023simulation}.

 Another pending issue is the investigation of the influence of a $^{22}$Na source on the reconstruction.
 This is necessary because such a source will be used in the upcoming measurements to generate the 511\,keV gamma-ray pairs for the reconstruction, but the simulations have so far been performed with 511\,keV gamma rays only.
 During the decay of the $^{22}$Na source, gamma rays with an energy of 1275\,keV are emitted as well.
 Hence, the influence of these additional gamma rays on the tracer particle reconstruction has to be investigated.